 Ask students to explain why they agree or disagree with each proverb.
 Tell them to keep the proverbs in mind as they read the book and see if their opinion about them changes.

-Guide students to find journal prompts, read author Questions & Answers, and complete crossword puzzles by visiting Esperanza Rising on The Stacks.
-Pam Muñoz Ryan also provides an excellent discussion of the historical background of the book can also be found on the From the Author page on The Stacks.
+Guide students to find journal prompts, read the Author Questions and Answers, and complete crossword puzzles by visiting Esperanza Rising on The Stacks.
+Pam Muñoz Ryan also provides an excellent discussion of the personal and historical background of the book can be found on the From the Author page on The Stacks.

 Preview and Predict

 Discuss with students the title and cover of the book.
 Prompt them with these questions: What does the word esperanza mean in Spanish?
 What do you think the title means?
 Who do you think is the most important character in the book?
 Where do you think the book takes place?